pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/07-drupal-core-version.md

 integration: [--]
 ---

-Change your core version to drupal:latest now that you've confirmed that your core dependencies are drupal:latest compatible.
+Change your core version to the latest version of Drupal now that you've confirmed that your core dependencies are compatible.

 <Partial file="drupal/core-version.md" />